L-js-doctor/personal-website/README.md

 - linked knowledge nodes and reusable PubMed search strategies
 - an interactive research graph backed by `data/research/graph.json`
 - a GitHub Lab page explaining Pages, repository data, Issues, validation, and Actions permission boundaries
+- a Research Issue Queue that reads open GitHub Issues and generates structured task drafts
 - GitHub Issues/Projects for planning and review
 - GitHub Actions or a static site generator when the site becomes large enough